bpepitoneperez/Searchle/README.md

 Stats next game timer

-Actually fix the stats

-Adjust font size on zoom

 Make api not callable from anywhere but searchle front end

 Rewrite game creation logic to create the next X number of days instead of creating a new game every day